 Every year the Historic Waterfront Association organizes citizens of Coupeville and Island County as Community Care team members.

-These teams are made up of people who just want to help others.
-They spread the word and gather donations (both physical and financial) for distribution to Island County residents in need.
+Teams spread the word and gather donations (both physical and financial) for distribution to Island County residents in need.

 100% of donations go directly to Island County Human Services